SkylineCommunications/Skyline.DataMiner.Dev.Utils.Solutions.SatOps/Skyline.DataMiner.Dev.Utils.Solutions.SatOps/README.md

 var slots = api.TransponderSlots.ReadByTransponderPlan(plan.Id);
 ```

-**Generate slots from a transponder plan:**
+**Generate slots from a transponder plan (there is no `Update` for slots):**

+Slots are never edited individually: they are fully derived from the plan rows and the transponder of the plan,
+so any change to those inputs simply means the slots have to be recalculated.
+Because of that,
+`ITransponderSlotRepository` intentionally has no update method — it only exposes create, delete, read and count —
+and every write goes through `Create`.

-Slots are generated through the regular `Create` method.
-Pass the id of the transponder plan, or submit a slot
+Pass the id of the transponder plan, or submit a slot that only has its `TransponderPlan` filled in, and the API
-that only has its `TransponderPlan` filled in, and the API replaces it by the slots calculated from the plan
+replaces it by the slots calculated from the plan rows.
+The slots that already exist for the plan are removed as
-rows.
-The slots that already exist for the plan are removed as part of the same call, and the calculated slots
+part of the same call, and the calculated slots pass the same validation as manually created slots.
+Regenerating
-pass the same validation as manually created slots.
-Regenerating the slots of a plan is therefore simply calling
+the slots of a plan is therefore simply calling `Create` again.
-`Create` again — the slot repository exposes create, delete, read and count only, slots are never updated in place.

 ```csharp
 var createdSlots = api.TransponderSlots.Create(plan.Id);